Need a good substitute for orange juice? Here are 18 ingredients you can use to replace orange juice in a pinch, plus 4 delicious recipes!

 Replace 1 teaspoon of orange juice with 1/5 teaspoon of orange extract.

-Here are some easy and delicious recipes that call for orange juice to try out your favorite way to substitute for orange juice above!
+Here are some easy and delicious recipes that call for orange juice to try out your favorite way to substitute above!